masc-ucsc/docs/docs/pyrope/03-bundle.md

 enum err = (a,b) // compile error, 'a' is a shadow variable
 ```

-The reason is to avoid confusion between tuple and enum that use the similar
+The reason is to avoid confusion between tuple and enum that use similar
 tuple syntax.
-In the `err` example, it is unclear if the intention to have
+In the `err` example, it is unclear if the intention is to have
 `err.foo` or `err.a`.

-The shadow variable constrain does not happen if the enum has a non-defeault
+The shadow variable constrain does not happen if the enum has a non-default
 value.
 Another solution is to move the enum declaration ahead of the shadowing
 variables.